- Child Tax Credit

 - You, your dependent or a third party pays qualified education expenses for higher education.

 - An eligible student must be enrolled at an eligible educational institution.

 - The eligible student is yourself, your spouse or a dependent you list on your tax return.

-The law requires that both you and your qualifying student have a valid Social Security number or Individual Taxpayer Identification Number, issued before the due date for your tax return, in order to claim the AOTC.
+ed before the due date for your tax return, in order to claim the AOTC.